 Imagine being responsible for something, and having no benchmark for what’s good, bad, or acceptable.
 It would be pretty hard, right?
 It would be like trying to throw a dart at the bullseye, all while blindfolded.

-When you don’t give a sales team, or individual representatives, metrics to base their success off of, success is rendered arbitrary.
+When you don’t give a sales team, or individual salesperson, metrics to base their success off of, success is rendered arbitrary.

 And yes, we know what you’re thinking: Isn’t quota the metric that matters here?
 We agree!
 But if you don’t look for context around what’s happening, hold reps accountable, nor can you find blind spots in your sales process.

 When you ask sales leaders about their best sales rep, the answer is usually the person with the most closed deals.
 But that’s not enough.

 Just like the inbound SDRs, who are held accountable for the 90 second response time, demo completion rate, and qualification rate, we have a transparent structure that provides every account executive visibility into how they’re ranked, how they’re rated, in a way that they believe to be fair.

 That’s where sales rep scorecards come in.
 Today, we dive deeper and talk to Senior Finance Analyst, Dylan Conant, to get the inside scoop on how ZoomInfo built out sales scorecards, and the improvements our team saw after doing so.